datastaxdevs/data-api-python-client-quickstart/readme.md

 # data-api-python-client-quickstart

-Install Jupyter and open the notebooks (or: in Colab).
+These notebooks accompany the Astra DB Python [quickstarts](https://docs.datastax.com/en/astra-db-serverless/get-started/quickstart.html) and are for usage in Google Colab.

 ## Use 'Collections'